 The next day they added two more drum, bass and lead guitar tracks, a piano part, lead vocals from Paul McCartney and backing vocals from Lennon and Harrison.
 All three Beatles contributed handclaps.

-Back In The USSR was mixed on the same day, during which they added the sound of a Viscount aeroplane taking off and landing.
-The effects came from Abbey Road's collection, and had previously been recorded at London Airport.
+Back In The USSR was mixed in mono on the same day, during which they added the sound of a Viscount aeroplane taking off and landing.
+The stereo mix was made on 13 October 1968.